abhinaya08/STA380_Exercise1/Exercise1.md

 ### Segmentation results from k-means

-Following are the segments we observe in the data: 1.
-Cluster 1: **Potential opportunity** These followers tweet about shopping but need to educated on health, nutrition and our products.
+Following are the segments we observe in the data: <br>

+1. Cluster 1: **Potential opportunity** - These followers tweet about shopping but need to educated on health, nutrition and our products.
 They probably have the lowest engagement among the other clusters.
 Our suggestion to get them more involved is to post educational and factual material about our products on social media.

-2. Cluster 2: **Fitness enthusiasts** The followers' high affinity towards personal\_fitness, health\_nutrition and outdoors interest in sports is a clear indicator that this segment is the target audience for Nutrient H2O.
+2. Cluster 2: **Fitness enthusiasts** - High affinity towards personal\_fitness, health\_nutrition and outdoors interest in sports is a clear indicator that this segment is the target audience for Nutrient H2O.
 They are primarily middle-aged, but not necessarily parents.

-3. Cluster 3: **Baby Boomers** This older demographic is characterized by a preference towards current events and shopping for home and garden supplies.
+3. Cluster 3: **Baby Boomers** - This older demographic is characterized by a preference towards current events and shopping for home and garden supplies.
 They probably retweet a lot and follow our page to share the information with their kids and friends.

-4. Cluster 4: **Suburban parents** Sports fandom, Parenting, Food, Religion, Family and School are the hallmark personality of soccer moms or suburban dads.
+4. Cluster 4: **Suburban parents** - Sports fandom, Parenting, Food, Religion, Family and School are the hallmark personality of soccer moms or suburban dads.
 Given the rising level of fitness among parents and their stable income, they are a good segment to market our premium products.

-5. Cluster 5: **Collge students** This segment is indifferent to health and nutrition, but if we invest and get them onboard early, they may become one of our highest LTV customers.
+5. Cluster 5: **Collge students** - This segment is indifferent to health and nutrition, but if we invest and get them onboard early, they may become one of our highest LTV customers.
 To market to this segment we recommend targeting school events and hackathons to distribute product samples.
 Additionally, hiring a popular sports personality as NutrientH2O's brand ambassaddor will drive higher engagement from this group.

-*We can also observe that across the board, the followers rarely tweet about dating.
+*We also observe that the followers rarely tweet about dating.
 NutrientH2O should refrain from posting about that.*

 ### PCA exploration